rav-pradhan/reading-repository/src/resources/code/index.md

   link: "/resources/code"
 ---

-There are myriad books about coding.
-Here, you'll find a bunch of them that should help you become a better developer, regardless of the languages you use.
+There are tons of books about coding.
+Here, you'll find a bunch of them that will help you become a better software engineer, regardless of the languages you use.